 Which symptoms require immediate testing?

 If your HVAC will not start, or it only hums, test the capacitor right away.
 Repeated breaker trips and a stuck fan motor are urgent signs.
 Quick testing can prevent compressor damage and long, costly repairs.
+See our AC troubleshooting guide for a broader diagnostic checklist.

 Visible damage like a swollen can or leaked fluid also requires immediate action.
 Remove and replace a visibly bad cap rather than trying to run the system.
 Safety and quick replacement protect the compressor.